ghi-electronics/Docs/hardware/fez/tinyclr.md

 #### Using TinyCLR Config
 Our [TinyCLR Config](../../software/tinyclr/tinyclr-config.md) tool includes multiple features useful for working with TinyCLR-OS-enabled devices.
 It simplifies the firmware update and it includes options for accessing the TinyCLR firmware at runtime.

 Using this tool is the recommended path; however, the instructions for manually loading the firmware are included below.
-Read more on the [TinyCLR Config](../../software/tinyclr/tinyclr-config.md) page.

 #### Manually Loading the Firmware
 We recommend using the TinyCLR Config tool to update the firmware.
-As a backup, use these instructions:
+As a backup, use these manual instructions:

-1. Download and save the latest [FEZCLR firmware](../../software/tinyclr/downloads.md#fezclr)
+1. Download and save the latest [FEZCLR firmware](../../software/tinyclr/downloads.md)
-2. Put the FEZ in bootloader mode: Hold down BTN1, press and release the RESET button, wait a second or two, and then release BTN1.
+2. Put the FEZ in bootloader mode: Hold down BTN1, press and release the RESET button, wait a second, and then release BTN1.
 3. Open any terminal software, for example [Tera Term](http://ttssh2.osdn.jp/),
 4. Select serial and pick the COM port associated with your board.
 (If unsure, check Device Manager)
 5. Press `V` and then enter.
 The FEZ will respond with the installed boot loader version number (v2.x.x)